Crane Humidifier Red Light When Full – Won’t Turn Off: Causes And Solutions

 Refill the Water Reservoir with Clean Water

-Some of the Crane humidifier models have a top-fill design that makes refilling super easy.
-However, it is recommended not to add water directly to the water tank.
+Some Crane humidifier models have a top-fill design that makes refilling super easy.
+However, not adding water directly to the water tank is recommended.

 You should unplug your unit from the power socket, pour out the old water from the tank, rinse the water tank thoroughly, and then refill the tank with clean water.
-Using distilled water instead of tap water is important if you want to prevent mold or bacteria from growing in your humidifier.
+Distilled water instead of tap water is important to prevent mold or bacteria from growing in your humidifier.

 Related post: Can a humidifier cause mold?
 Important tips for mold prevention.